-Access under the IIPP includes IIPP program, JSAs/JHAs safety information or documents, training records, medical records (subject to state law), including information on various chemical substances, such as Safety Data Sheets (SDS) must be kept available for access in some form, e.g., hard copy or electronic format, for employees to access as part of the Hazard Communication program as one form of employer to employee communication.
+For departments that use various chemical substances, Safety Data Sheets (SDS) must be kept available for access in some form, e.g., hard copy or electronic format, for employees to access as part of the Hazard Communication program as one form of employer to employee communication.
 Additional communication methods may include:

+Posters Meetings Newsletters Bulletins

+Department Safety manuals Department safety policies

+Operator Manuals Warning Labels

-Posters Newsletters Department Safety manuals Operator Manuals Code of Safe Practices Standard Operating Procedures Meetings Bulletins Department safety policies Warning Labels General safety discussion
+Code of Safe Practices General safety discussion

+Standard Operating Procedures

 Employees are encouraged to bring to their Supervisor's attention any potential health or safety hazard that may exist in the work area.
-Employees should discuss any and all safety, health or environmental issues with their respective supervisor or manager before taking those concerns to EH&S. However, EH&S will always receive anonymous employee input, such as a suggestion box or mail station safety suggestions, hazard identification, complaints, etc. (see Appendix C for the Unsafe Condition or Hazard Concern Reporting Form and for the Near Miss Reporting Form).
+Employees should discuss any and all safety, health or environmental issues with their respective supervisor or manager before taking those concerns to EH&S. However, EH&S will always receive anonymous employee input, such as a suggestion box or mail station safety suggestions, hazard identification, complaints, etc. (see Appendix C for the Unsafe Condition or Hazard Concern Reporting Form and Appendix D for the Near Miss Reporting Form).
 In addition, anyone can send a safety concern to EH&S by using the "Report an Incident/Concern' online form on the EH&S website or the "UCM Safety Alert" app.